The Best Dog Chew Toys In Australia -

 Now I won’t deny that it is incredibly annoying to have the constant squeal of a toy sounding off during the day.
 It’s just one of those things we do for the happiness of our dogs.
 It soon becomes background noise - I promise.

 We like rope toys because of their versatility.
 A rope isn’t just for tug of war purposes.
-Dogs love playing with rope with you, with other dogs and even solo.
+Dogs love playing rope with you, with other dogs and even solo.
 They are great for a good session of gnawing alone.

 A tensile rope can take a good deal of chewing before eventually disintegrating… but they will disintegrate at some point.
 No matter how strong the rope may be, at a certain point, you will find it melted into a fray of threads.

-Don’t discount rope in your search for the best chew toy for your pup.
+But don’t discount rope in your search for the best chew toy for your pup.
 A pack of chew rope products is relatively cheap and they will last a while.
 All I am saying is that for a toy that will last years and years and years, classic rubber chew toys are better.

 The jury is very much out as to whether it is safe to give your dog real raw bones to chew on.
 There are certainly benefits.

-Mike Clark at DogTime remarks “Raw bones are a good source of calcium, phosphorus, and other minerals.
+Mike Clark at DogTime remarks: “Raw bones are a good source of calcium, phosphorus, and other minerals.
 They have benefits to the digestive system, including strengthening the stomach muscles, preventing bloat, fostering healthy bowel movements, and preventing anal gland problems.”
 (3)

 So, for the sake of not settling this debate today, we are going to focus on fake bone-like toys.
 Bone toys can even be flavoured to give the meaty sensation your dog craves.